Vegetation Management

 As a certified TreeLine USA utility, our goal is to provide safe, reliable utility service while also supporting abundant, healthy trees.

-We know that trees play an important role in the health and beauty of our communities, so we are committed to best practices that protect them while we work.
+Trees play an important role in the health and beauty of our communities, and we are committed to best practices that protect them while we work.
 Our process involves pruning back branches and other vegetation to keep rights-of-way clear and removing trees that are dangerously close to falling on a power line or pole.

 Why does vegetation management matter?